jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 Each addressed how to serve renters, low-income communities, and rural areas rather than only focusing on affluent homeowners.
 Electrification that only works for some people isn't really working.

 ### 7. Economic Integration Creates Broader Support
-They connected EV infrastructure to broader economic development goals—job creation, business attraction, strategic corridor development.
-Environmental benefits alone often aren't enough for sustained political support.
+They connected EV infrastructure to broader economic development goals of job creation, business attraction, and strategic corridor development.
+Environmental benefits alone often aren't enough for sustained political support, but economic benefits are hard to ignore.

 ## Applying These Lessons to Your Community